ELIXIR-IIB-training/website/_posts/2017-09-27-train-the-trainer-salerno.md

 * [Lesson, course, and materials design](https://github.com/TrainTheTrainer/EXCELERATE-TtT/blob/master/TtT_session_4.md)

 **Fee:** There is no course attendance fee.
 The participants will need to bear their travel and hotel costs (if any).
 ELIXIR-EXCELERATE will cover coffee breaks and lunches.
-**Target audience:** People with a strong interest in becoming a teacher, or a better one.

 ### [Application form](https://goo.gl/forms/EJEoqXobj0MYflv22)
 **We will accept a maximum of 15 participants.** Priority will be given to candidates from ELIXIR nodes.
 Notifications of acceptance will be sent shortly after the application, which will remain open until we reach 15 participants.